Saibot393/perceptive/README.md

 #### World:
 - Activate Spot Invisible feature: to activate/deactivate Spot Invisible feature
-- Use Pf2e rules[Pf2e only]: to activate Pf2e specific behaviour
   - Differentiates between hiding and sneaking, using the appropiate Pf2e macros
   - Allows for the world setting Auto reroll sneaking stealth dc to be activated
     - Allows for the token setting Lock passive perception DC to be set to prevent it from being rerolled